nbmateus/tuiter-django-rest-api/readme.md

 #
 **/accounts/login/**
 >A user can login providing either username or email.
+The key returned is the token that should be included in the Authorization HTTP Header on each request that requires authentication, and it should be prefixed by "Token".
+For example:
+{"Authorization": "Token bfadbe76a5e67f0929822e1633c41e7882edca5d"}.
 * Methods: POST
 * Parameters:
     - username